Program Information and History

 - Healthcare team member’s recommendation letter

-- An original copy of the applicant’s academic transcript
+- A copy of the applicant’s academic transcript

-- Students pursuing degress in the arts are welcome to include an artistic presentation.
+- Students pursuing degrees in the arts are welcome to include an artistic presentation.
 This is an optional item.

 - Additional pages can be attached to the application if more space is needed for responses.